 An important piece of evidence supporting the SREX and AR5 assessment that there is medium confidence that anthropogenic forcing has contributed to a global scale intensification of heavy precipitation during the second half of the 20th century is the evidence for anthropogenic influence on other aspects of the global hydrological cycle.
-The most significant aspect of that is the increase in atmospheric moisture content associated with warming which should, in general, lead to enhanced extreme precipitation, particularly associated with enhanced convergence in tropical and extratropical cyclones (Sections 8.2.3.2, 11.4.1).
+The most significant aspect of that is the increase in atmospheric moisture content associated with warming which should, in general, lead to enhanced extreme precipitation, particularly associated with enhanced convergence in tropical and extratropical cyclones (Sections 8.2.3.2 and 11.4.1).
 Such a connection is supported by the fact that annual maximum one-day precipitation increases with global mean temperature at a rate similar to the increase in the moisture holding capacity in response to warming, both in observations and in model simulations.
 Additionally, models project an increase in extreme precipitation across global land regions even in areas in which total annual or seasonal precipitation is projected to decrease.

 The overall performance of CMIP6 models in simulating extreme precipitation intensity and frequency is similar to that of CMIP5 models (high confidence), and there is high confidence in the ability of models to capture the large-scale spatial distribution of precipitation extremes over land (Section 11.4.3).
-Evidence of human influence on extreme precipitation has become stronger since the AR5.
-Considering changes in precipitation intensity averaged over all wet days, there is high confidence that daily mean precipitation intensities have increased since the mid-20th century in a majority of land regions, including Europe, North America and Asia, and it is likely that such an increase is mainly due to anthropogenic emissions of greenhouse gases (Section 8.3.1.3 and 11.4.4).
+Evidence of human influence on extreme precipitation has become stronger since AR5.
+Considering changes in precipitation intensity averaged over all wet days, there is high confidence that daily mean precipitation intensities have increased since the mid-20th century in a majority of land regions, including Europe, North America and Asia, and it is likely that such an increase is mainly due to anthropogenic emissions of greenhouse gases (Sections 8.3.1.3 and 11.4.4).
 Section 11.4.4 also finds a larger fraction of land showing enhanced extreme precipitation and a larger probability of record-breaking one-day precipitation than expected by chance, which can only be explained when anthropogenic greenhouse gas forcing is considered.
-The right panel of Cross-Chapter Box 3.2, Figure 1 demonstrates the consistency in global average annual maximum daily precipitation in the observations and model simulations under combined anthropogenic and natural forcing, and inconsistency with natural forcing alone.
+The right-hand panel of Cross-Chapter Box 3.2, Figure 1 demonstrates the consistency in global average annual maximum daily precipitation in the observations and model simulations under combined anthropogenic and natural forcing, and inconsistency with natural forcing alone.
 While there is more evidence in the literature to quantify the net anthropogenic influence on extreme precipitation than the influence of individual forcing components, a dominant contribution of greenhouse gas forcing to the long-term intensification of extreme precipitation on global and continental scales has recently been quantified separately from the influence of anthropogenic aerosol and natural forcings (Dong et al., 2020; Paik et al., 2020b).

 Chapter 11 assesses that it is likely that human influence, in particular due to greenhouse gas forcing, is the main driver of the observed intensification of heavy precipitation in global land regions during recent decades (Section 11.4.4).